meehl/rusty-path-of-building/README.md

 ## Runtime Dependencies

-Path of Building's Lua code requires the following dynamic c libraries:
+Path of Building's Lua code requires the following C libraries:

 - [Lua-cURLv3](https://github.com/Lua-cURL/Lua-cURLv3)
 - [luautf8](https://github.com/starwing/luautf8)
-- [zlib](https://www.zlib.net/) - The Lua module source is included in this repo under `lua/libs/lzip` and requires `zlib` to compile.
-Build it with `make LUA_IMPL=luajit` (or `lua51`).
+- `lzip` - The source is included in this repo under `lua/libs/lzip` and requires [zlib](https://www.zlib.net/) to compile.
+Build it with `make LUA_IMPL=luajit`.

-These libraries (`.dll` on Windows, `.so` on Linux) should be placed either in the same directory as the executable or in a `lua` subdirectory alongside it.
+Please refer to the [Lua documentation](https://www.lua.org/manual/5.1/manual.html#pdf-package.cpath) to see how it locates libraries.

 ## Known Issues